kymata-atlas/equipment-testing-code/colour-accuracy/SpyderX_testing_app/README.md

 It also gives the wrapper code for verifying the gamma correction table works correctly when used in Psychtoolbox.

-## CIE 1931 XYZ measurements of arbitrary [R,G,B] values in an array using an SpyderX Elite Brontes colorimeter
+## CIE 1931 XYZ measurements of arbitrary [R,G,B] values in an array using an SpyderX Elite colorimeter

 `obtain_CIEXYZ_values_of_RGB_array.m`